dpondeljak/materialandroid/README.md

 | Disabled / Hint text | #ffffff | 50%     | md_light_disabled_hint_text_50 |

-Text colours and sizes are available for different types of text, such as buttons, captions and titles.
+Text colours and sizes are available for different types of text, such as buttons, captions and titles, as well

 <!--### Keylines and Components-->